talcohen2021/PerpetualMotion/README.md

 # PerpetualMotion
 Card game gui in Python using tkinter
+This is an old project from before I started formal learning for computer science, right know I'm in the process of tidying and refactoring.

 Objective: to get the cards from 2-10 in order per suit from left to right
 Rules: